Calculating The Cost Of Electricity

 Since I myself am ill, and it is taking a lot of energy and other resources (no pun intended) to write this article and get it online, I am writing only one single article rather than one for my herp site and one for my Chronic Neuroimmune Diseases site.

-Cost of Keeping Herps (and Birds and Plants)
+Hidden Cost of Keeping Herps (and Birds and Plants)

 The significant hidden cost, especially in these days of escalating electricity, natural gas and propane prices, is the cost of keeping your herps at their required temperatures.

-Refresher Of The Importance Of Temperature and Gradients
+Importance Of Temperature and Gradients

 Keeping a herp too warm is just as dangerous for its overall health and wellbeing as keeping it too cold.
 Keeping a herp at one single temperature across its entire accessible environment is also just as dangerous.
 Herps must be provided with their thermal gradient that they can move around in throughout the course of the day and night to be able to maintain their needed core body temperature.
 Only in this way can they digest their food properly and keep their systems functioning.